trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 The nightly builds comprise the basic "heart beat" for the project.

-.. _Weekly Testing:
+.. _Heavy Testing:

-**Weekly Testing**
+**Heavy Testing**

-*Weekly Testing* builds are just an extension to the `Nightly Testing`_ builds that add on more expensive tests marked using the `Test Test Category WEEKLY`_.
-For projects that define weekly tests and weekly builds, individual test cases can typically take 24 hours or longer to run so they can't even be run every day in nightly testing.
-What standard weekly builds have in common is that they tend to select repositories, SE packages and code, and individual tests using the following test-related classifications:
+*Heavy Testing* builds are just an extension to the `Nightly Testing`_ builds that add on more expensive tests marked using the `Test Test Category HEAVY`_.
+For projects that define heavy tests and heavy builds, individual test cases may be alloed to take 24 hours or longer to run so they can't even be run every day in nightly testing.
+What standard heavy builds have in common is that they tend to select repositories, SE packages and code, and individual tests using the following test-related classifications:

 =========================  ==================  ====================================